Somnophilia (Sleeping Partner)

 Psychology

 Proposed mechanisms are tentative; the evidence base is small.
 The appeal frequently involves the contrast between passivity and intimacy, the eroticisation of trust and surrender, and the fantasy of being desired, or desiring, without the friction of in-the-moment negotiation.
-For the receptive partner, the comfort of total passivity within a trusted relationship can itself be the point.
+For the receptive partner, the comfort of total passivity within a trusted relationship can itself be the point, and the 2021 quantitative study found this passive (dormaphilic) interest tracking closely with the need for sexual submission and masochistic fantasy.
 The qualitative themes identified by Deehan and Bartels (power, desirability, and the relevance of the sleep state) map onto the wider literature on power-exchange and Justin Lehmiller's 2018 fantasy survey, which placed surrender and one-sided-initiation themes among the broad and common family of power-exchange fantasies.
 A small minority in the qualitative study cited the absence of consent itself as part of the appeal, a finding that underscores why honest negotiation and screening matter rather than indicating that the interest is inherently dangerous.

 Prevalence & culture